AbhiIkhar/Operating-System/README.md

 ## Introduction

-The provided code simulates a computer system's operation, focusing on memory management, program execution, and error handling.
+This code simulates a operating systems operation, focusing on memory management, program execution, and error handling.
 It appears to be structured as a multi-phase simulation, and it includes functions for tasks like loading, executing, and handling various operations.

 ---